Miami Connection - What Did I Just Watch

 The "Action"

 I can't really describe the action beyond that, but there's a lot of it.
 Once the gang starts harassing Dragon Sound, there are numerous brawls that take place.
-There's one in the street, one in a parking lot to a Korean restaurant, two in an abandoned factory or facility, and one in a park somewhere.
-Most of the action is pretty tame because these are mostly amateurs who can't do the super crazy stuff.
+There's one in the street, one in the parking lot of a Korean restaurant, two in an abandoned factory or facility, and one in a park somewhere.
+Most of the action is pretty tame because these are mostly amateurs who can't do the super-crazy stuff.
 Yet, by the end, the ninjas reappear and there's plenty of bad sword-fighting with crappy-looking special effects and body dismemberment.

 The Lost Plots